cfisch3r/cfisch3r.github.io/_posts/2023-04-14-event-storming-notation-explained.md

 ![Event Storming Legend](images/postinline/posts/Event-storming-elements-externalcommand.excalidraw.png)

-Last but not least, the event triggers the command "close shipment," which happens automatically, according to our system **policy**: "Every time a shipment is closed, the delivery must also be closed."
+Last but not least, the event triggers the command "close shipment," which happens automatically, according to our system **policy**: "Every time a delivery is completed, the shipment must also be closed."

 ![Event Storming Legend](images/postinline/posts/Event-storming-elements-policy.excalidraw.png)